Bible memory is much easier to CONTINUE doing than to START doing!

-In the same way, Bible memory takes time too.
+In the same way, Bible memory takes time also.

 When it comes to strengthening your muscles, no matter how diligent you are in doing your exercises, there will be a last day.
 It’s inevitable, because our bodies were designed to wear out.

-In contrast, the investment you make by putting God in His rightful first place in your life and knowing God through the Bible memory discipline of “hiding His Word in your heart”, that investment will last for eternity!
+In contrast, the investment you make by putting God in His rightful first place in your life and knowing God through the Bible memory discipline of “hiding His Word in your heart” — that investment will pay dividends for eternity!

 Thus, once you’ve formed the Bible memory habit — even if you start with only ten or fifteen minutes a day — you’ve “set the body in motion”.
-It becomes easier to keep it going.
+It becomes easier to keep it in motion.

-“If it’s important to you, you’ll do it.
-If it’s not important to you, you won’t do it.”
+“If it’s important to you — you’ll do it.

 MAKE IT A GOOD ONE!
 CHOOSE BIBLE MEMORY!